Thom's counterexamples for the Steenrod problem

-Sullivan \cite{Sul} formulated the Steenrod problem in terms of resolving singularities of geometric cycles in manifolds.
-Indeed, this consists of a blowing up process for simplifying the singularities of geometric cycles, which are constructed inductively by attaching and dragging generalized handles.
-He shows that for a geometric cycle $V$ with singularity $S(V)$, the obstruction for resolving the singularity lies in $H_s(S(V),\Omega_r)$, with $r+s+1=\op{dim}V$.
+Sullivan \cite{Sul} formulated the Steenrod problem to resolve singularities of embedded geometric cycles.
+Indeed, this consists of a blowing-up process to simplify the singularities of geometric cycles, which are constructed inductively by attaching and dragging generalized handles.
+He shows that for a geometric cycle $V$ with singularity $S(V)$, the obstruction for resolving the singularity lies in $H_s(S(V);\Omega_r)$, with $r+s+1=\op{dim}V$.

 Stratifolds were introduced by Kreck \cite{Kre} as a generalization of manifolds to provide a positive solution for the Steenrod realization problem.
 In the category of CW complexes, there is a stratifold bordism theory $SH_*$ with a natural isomorphism to integral homology.
 A stratifold $S$ of dimension $n$ is a topological space with a sheaf of functions, which divides the topological space into strata $S_0,\cdots, S_n$, where each stratum $S_i$ is an $i$-dimensional manifold.
 The singular part of the stratifold $S$ is given by the union $\op{sing}(S):=\bigcup^{n-1}_{i=0}{S_i}$.